Lecture Capture, Equipped Rooms

 - Manual or AdHoc Recordings

 Classroom recordings are used by faculty to assist students with studying and review; by units to offer online sections; and by Registered Student Organizations (RSOs) or departments to record guest speakers.
 When recording guest speakers, the RSO or Department will always need to have the guest speaker fill out a video consent waiver and then keep it on file.
+Public Affairs can also be reach with questions at (217)333-5010.
 We recommend asking the guest speaker for consent to be recorded, and whether or not they want the recording open, restricted to the campus, or restricted to a set of specific netids.

 Instructors/Guest Speakers must wear a microphone to be recorded, and we remind you that anything you project is recorded (even when you mute the image in the room).

 Recordings in the rooms listed below are scheduled from, and published to Kaltura, the campus video distribution platform.
 Media in Kaltura can be published in various ways.
 The media owner can share the recording...

 - publicly in a gallery or via an embed code on a website

 - with anyone on campus via a restricted MediaSpace channel

 - with a class or department via a closed and protected MediaSpace channel